grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 ![importing nodes from GitHub 4](../../images/blog/post-nodered-flowfuse/33.png)

-Then, to import flows/subflows/nodes/examples in our node red instance, we can expand the hamburger menu located in the top right corner and look for the fourth option: ```Import```.
+Then, to import flows/subflows/nodes/examples in our Node-RED instance, we can expand the hamburger menu located in the top right corner and look for the fourth option: ```Import```.
 Once this option is selected, a floating menu will appear where we can paste the JSON.

 ![importing nodes from GitHub 4](../../images/blog/post-nodered-flowfuse/34.png)

-## 5.2 Importing modules via node red palette
+## 5.2 Importing modules via Node-RED palette

 In the case of importing other types of modules or nodes, we can expand the same menu, but now we will go to the ```Manage palette``` option, which allows us to import from the module installation menu.